×

 Conclusion

-Concussions are a mild form of traumatic brain injury and most people recover from them fully.
+Concussion is a mild form of traumatic brain injury, and most people recover from them fully.
 Most concussions heal on their own with rest.
 It is important to have head injuries evaluated by a doctor.
 Some concussion symptoms may take weeks or months to disappear.
 Repeated concussions may increase the chance of permanent brain damage.

 Frequently Asked Questions

-A blow to the head, neck, or body, causes the brain to move quickly back and forth inside the skull.
-Sometimes a brain twist occurs damaging and causing shearing of the brain nerve fibres.
-Chemical function changes occur and many symptoms can be seen.
+A sudden impact to the head, neck, or body can make the brain jerk back and forth inside the skull.
+Sometimes a brain twist occurs, damaging and causing shearing of the brain nerve fibres.
+Chemical function changes occur, and many symptoms can be seen.

 Concussions are extremely common.
 The most common cause of concussions is vehicular accidents.
 They are also caused by falls in the elderly and infants.
 Sports activities can also cause concussions.